 Their feet must be able to touch the footrests, which means that children can legally ride as long as they can touch the forests and no longer need a child safety seat, as required for all motor vehicles.

-If you find yourself in a motorcycle accident, you should consult with an experienced motorcycle accident lawyer who understand the nuances of California motorcycle laws and the complex legal system.
+If you find yourself in a motorcycle accident, you should consult with an experienced motorcycle accident lawyer who understands the nuances of California motorcycle laws and the complex legal system.

-At Wells Call Injury Law, we have been serving the needs of injury victims for over 40 years, and we can help you determine the best strategy for your claim.
+At Wells Call Injury Law, we have been serving the needs of injury victims throughout California, including Fairfield, Napa, Vallejo, Vacaville, Woodland, Richmond, and the western United States, for over 40 years, and we can help you determine the best strategy for your claim.

 Contact us to schedule your free case consultation.